Compact pistols are made to pack, but large frame pistols are made to shoot.

 While I have used “Holster Break-in” aids in the past with some holsters, I feel that the gun and the holster should be mated naturally with an IWB holster even if this method takes longer to properly break in a holster.
 With most “hybrid’ holster, it is rare to have a break-in period.
 But, this is leather, baby!
 Leather, like your pistol being carried in it, needs some break-in (and, yes even Glock pistols need to be broken in properly).

 The comfort level of the holster is excellent.
-The “Cumberland” is a pancake-style holster, and which provides the most stability on the body, OWB or IWB.
+The “Cumberland” is a pancake-style holster, which provides the most stability on the body and the lowest profile, OWB or IWB.
 I do not like my holster sliding or moving around as I move; they need to be secured firmly in place regardless of my body position (standing, sitting, and being active, lounging, or while eating Slim Jim snacks during a healthy walk).

 The “Cumberland” holster places the butt of the G41 tight against my body where it needs to be for effective concealment while two spring-steel clips keeps the holster fastened to the belt.